YourOnly-One/content/content/techmagus/en-ph/kb/internet/connect-ipv6.md

 +++
-title = "[How-To] IPv6 Is Not Scary!!
-Connect to Next-Gen Internet Now!" description = "IPv6 or Internet Protocol version 6 is the answer to our IPv4 problem.
+title = "[How-To] IPv6 is not scary!
+Connect to next-gen Internet today!" description = "IPv6 or Internet Protocol version 6 is the answer to our IPv4 problem.
 What problem?
 By 2011 or 2012 (according to estimates), there will be no more IPv4…"                                                    # For Schema.org; OpenGraph; Twitter Cards; and post summary

 # DATE checked and correct